linkeddatacenter/kees/README.md

 Plans MUST be evaluated only if all pre-conditions are satisfied.
 If just one pre-condition fails, the plan execution MUST be skipped or postponed without changing the knowledge base.

-There are two kinds of preconditions, related with two properties: kees:accualPeriodicity and kees:requires .
+There are two kinds of preconditions, related to two properties: kees:accualPeriodicity and kees:requires .

 #### kees:requires pre-condition

-The **kees:requires** range MUST be an URI that represents a resource in the knowledge base.
+The **kees:requires** range MUST be a URI that represents a resource in the knowledge base.
 Multiple kees:requires are allowed.

 If no kees:requires is present, then the pre-condition is always satisfied and the rule MUST be executed.

 If the target graph is not created, then the pre-condition is always satisfied and the rule MUST be executed.

-If just one required URI is not present in the knowledge base, then the precondition is not satisfied and the rule execution MUST be potsponed.
+If just one required URI is not present in the knowledge base, then the precondition is not satisfied and the rule execution MUST be postponed.

-If all required resources exists and are older than the target graph creation date, then the precondition is  satisfied but the rule MUST be skipped.
-A KEES agent SHOLUD be able to use the dct:modified and dct:created properties to compare modification date.
+If all required resources exist and are older than the target graph creation date, then the precondition is satisfied but the rule MUST be skipped.
+A KEES agent SHOULD be able to use the dct:modified and dct:created properties to compare modification date.

 If one required URI has not modification date, then the pre-condition is satisfied and the rule MUST be executed.

-A possible implementation on an algorithm that decides if all kees:requieres is satisfied :
+A possible implementation on an algorithm that decides if all kees:requires is satisfied :

 ```sparql
 ASK {